norsie/MackupRestore/README.md

 4. Logging into iCloud
    > DON'T FORGET unticking the 'Optimise Mac Storage' function within the iCloud Drive options.
      This function will rename certain files to _"file.ext.icloud"_ and mess up your 'mackup restore' (among other things).
-   > And tick the 'Desktop & Documents Folders' option, otherwise you won't be able to find the Mackup repo in your iCloud.
+     AND tick the 'Desktop & Documents Folders' option, otherwise you won't be able to find the Mackup repo in your iCloud.
 5. Run the Mackup script from your iCloud drive witin a terminal.
    > iCloud drive directory can be found here: `/Users/<username>/Library/Mobile\ Documents/com~apple~CloudDocs/`